github/developer.github.com/content/v3/repos/deployments.md

 -----|------|--------------
 `ref`|`string`| **Required**.
 The ref to deploy.
 This can be a branch, tag, or sha.
 `auto_merge`|`boolean`| Optional parameter to merge the default branch into the requested ref if it is behind the default branch.
 Default: `true`
 `required_contexts`|`Array`| Optional array of status contexts verified against commit status checks.
 If this parameter is omitted from the parameters then all unique contexts will be verified before a deployment is created.
 To bypass checking entirely pass an empty array.
-Default: `null`
+Defaults to all unique contexts.
 `payload`|`string` | Optional JSON payload with extra information about the deployment.
 Default: `""` `environment`|`string` | Optional name for the target deployment environment (e.g., production, staging, qa).
 Default: `"production"`
 `description`|`string` | Optional short description.
 Default: `""`